About the Author

 Romina focuses on limiting federal spending and the national debt as the Grover M. Hermann fellow in the Roe Institute for Economic Policy Studies at The Heritage Foundation.
 Previously, Romina was assistant director of the Roe Institute.
+She is a member of the FEE Alumni Board.

 Romina’s research has been published and quoted in magazines and newspapers such as The Washington Post, The Atlantic, The Washington Times, The Washington Examiner, Die Welt (Germany), and The National Interest.
 She frequently appears on national and international television, including Fox News, NBC, PBS, and SkyNews.